RyanT5/ryanschuller.com/content/about.md

 slug = "about"
 +++

 Hello!
-I'm a third year Computer Science student studying at the University of Edinburgh.
+I'm a Computer Science student studying at the University of Edinburgh.
 My passions include graphic design, UI/UX design and web development.
 If you're a recruiter looking for a quick overview then you can check out my cv [here](/Ryan-Schuller-CV.pdf).

 <!-- I'm the current Graphic Designer at [CompSoc Edinburgh](https://comp-soc.com/). -->